News & Updates

 The South West 3 "Peaks" Yacht Race (#sw3pyr) - 9th/10th/11th JUNE 2017

-The Race will start at 10:00 9th June from St Mawes harbour.
+The Fifth Edition of the race will start at 10:00 9th June from St Mawes harbour.

 SAIL 125 MILES

 RUN 29 MILES